-I have to admit, when I first heard about yogurt making I shunned the idea.
+I have to admit, when I first heard about instant pot yogurt making I shunned the idea.
 Why would I spend 16 hours creating yogurt at home when I can easily purchase it at the store?
 Then one day, I just decided to go for it.
 I had read many people’s experiences in various forums and decided I needed to give it a try, even if I didn’t know if it would turn out.
-I went with the cold start yogurt method because it seemed the least painful.
+I went with a method that involved zero boiling because it seemed the least painful.
 To my surprise – it did work!
 And it was creamy and delicious and a FRACTION of the calories and sugar store bought yogurt has.

 There are a few things you will need for this method: